technohiker/obsidian-multi-properties/README.md

     -   Run the command "Multi-Properties: Remove props from current note".
     -   Remove a property and verify it is removed from `test-note.md`.

-#### 2. Window-Specific Operations
+#### 2. Tab Group-Specific Operations

-These commands operate on all the files open in the current window.
+These commands operate on all the files open in the current tab group.

 1. Open several notes (e.g., `Note-01.md`, `Note-02.md`, `Note-03.md`) in a split-pane layout.
 2. Open the command palette (Ctrl/Cmd + P).

 ##### Scenarios to test:

--   **Add properties to open tabs:**
+-   **Add properties to tabs in active tab group:**
-    -   Run the command "Multi-Properties: Add props to open tabs".
+    -   Run the command "Multi-Properties: Add props to tabs in active tab group".
-    -   Add properties and verify they are saved correctly in **all** open notes.
+    -   Add properties and verify they are saved correctly in **all** open notes in the active tab group.
--   **Remove properties from open tabs:**
+-   **Remove properties from tabs in active tab group:**
-    -   Run the command "Multi-Properties: Remove props from open tabs".
+    -   Run the command "Multi-Properties: Remove props from tabs in active tab group".
-    -   Remove properties and verify they are removed from **all** open notes.
+    -   Remove properties and verify they are removed from **all** open notes in the active tab group.

 #### 3. Context Menu Operations